manala/manala/docs/overview.md

 That's done !

 But, hey, just wait a minute !
 What about the header of my coding rules ?
-My shared coding rules mention a hard-coded project name (`This file is part of the XXX project`) and I want this part to be dynamic, depending on the current project !
+My shared coding rules mention a hard-coded project name (`This file is part of the XXX project`), and I want this part to be dynamic, depending on the current project !

 ## Defining dynamic parts in your templates